 - 1. In the side menu under Administration, click System Settings. - 2.
 Click Security in the navigation toolbar. - 3.
 To configure FIPS compliance toggle the FIPS button to On. - 4.
 To configure your Haivision Gateway for use in a high-security environment, toggle the High Security (STIG) Environment button to On. - 5.
+To enable/disable SSL protocols use the SSL Protocol checkboxes. - 6.
+To add SSL ciphers, under SSL Ciphers click the 🔮 icon and select the desired cipher.
+To remove a cipher click the 🗙 icon for each added cipher.

-To configure a banner, toggle the Advisory Notice button to On, and enter the desired banner text in the Message textbox. - 6.
-Click the Save Settings button. - 7.
+- 7. To configure a banner, toggle the Advisory Notice button to On, and enter the desired banner text in the Message textbox. - 8.
+Click the Save Settings button. - 9.
 Click the Reboot button to have your security configuration changes take effect.